mikael-johnsson/team3-dec-hackathon/README.md

     - This project is based on the popular advent calendars which appear around Christmas time, usually filled with chocolate!
 (Unfortunately there is no chocolate in this one)
 - 🎁 **The project is well planned and executed (Using GitHub Projects/Kanban).**
     - Issues were created for tasks that needed to be done and assigned to contributors.
 The project board can be found [here](https://github.com/users/mikael-johnsson/projects/9/views/1)
 - 🎁 **The project has a basic README that follows the provided template.**
+    - This can be seen throughout this README
 - 🎁 **The project has an overall sense of completeness.**
+    - The advent calendar is fully interactive, with doors from the current date and previous being able to be opened.
+Anyone trying to open any doors in the future will get a surprise message!
 - 🎁 **The project showcases a strong sense of creativity and originality.**
+    - This project is a technical take on traditional Christmas advent calendars.
+Usually filled with chocolate, this one is filled with fun facts and jokes to bring holiday spirit to everyone.

 ---